sarsamurmu/reboost/packages/core/README.md

 ```shell
 node reboost
 ```
-You can see your code is working without any problem!
+You can see your code is working without any problem

 ### What if I want to use any other server?
-Reboost's content server is basically static, it just serves the file.
+Reboost's content server is static, it just serves the file.
 If you want to use any other server (like browser-sync or your own http server) you can do that, you've to just serve the generated scripts which are in your output directory.
 Reboost will handle the rest.